Go Gleam (6)

 Gleam isn’t a perfect fit, of course.

-It’s a functional language, with immutable data, so it doesn’t match how most people learn to program.
+It’s a functional language with immutable data, so it doesn’t match how most people are taught programming.
 However, Gleam is the easiest functional language to get into.
-You can learn it in a few hours and be productive in a week or two.
+You can learn it in a few hours and be productive in a few weeks.
 For instance, it has only one way to loop, one way to manage conditionals and one way to handle errors.

-Gleam also doesn’t compile to standalone binaries, so the ways to distribute a Gleam program is limited.
-However, it does compile to Javascript with easy interop, so you can easily write user-facing applications with it.
+Gleam also doesn’t compile to standalone binaries, so there are limited ways to distribute a Gleam program.
+However, it does compile to Javascript, so you can easily write user-facing applications with it, while relying on the Erlang VM for backend systems.

 Gleam doesn’t have the ecosystem that Go has, which is to be expected of a new language, but I expect it to catch up soon.
 Additionally, compiling to Javascript and Erlang/BEAM means that there is a vast ecosystem that can be accessed with little effort.
-Gleam’s interop is incredibly simple.
+Gleam’s interop is incredibly simple and allows access to all platform features.

 I encourage you to have a look at Gleam.
 The syntax is familiar, there’s no surprise runtime errors, the error messages are incredible and the feedback is incredibly fast.